 Inhabits the mountains and northern plain, liking rather dry ground.
-Univoltine, flying in June-July.
-Anatolian-Iranian.

 398. Glaphyra lacernaria Hufn. ssp. cretula Frey.

 Known from the Northern plain, where it inhabits steppe-desert; probably also in the mountains.

 Elsewhere it is known to feed on Phlomis.
 In N. Iraq it has been taken in June, probably a second generation.